joyboseroy/PsyAgentBench/README.md

    most robust finding in the pilot, precisely because everything else varies around it.
 (Caveat: the persona wording overlaps lexically with the outcome -- see RESULTS.md for the planned ablation.)

+4. **Anchoring shows a strikingly different profile from conformity, in the same model (gpt-oss-120B).** Anchoring on real-world facts is exactly 0.000 (zero, not just small) in every persona/framing cell, while anchoring on invented quantities with no ground truth is near-total (0.90-1.01, essentially just returning the anchor).
+Unlike Asch, personality only mildly dampens this effect rather than eliminating it, and naming the paradigm doesn't reduce it at all.
+Read together with the conformity results: conformity in this model looks *recognition-gated* (needs the model to identify the paradigm to appear at all), while anchoring looks more *mechanical* (fires regardless of whether the model is aware it's being tested).

 ## Repo layout
 EFFECTS.md # Design document: 14 effects, human baselines,